Skip sidebar anchor links

 The state legislature has used a variety of accounting gimmicks and suspended formulas to avoid adequately funding state programs and services.

-- Delayed payments, an accounting gimmick known as “rollovers,” push the payment of certain bills into the following fiscal year.
+• Delayed costs, an accounting gimmick known as “rollovers,” which pushes the payment of certain bills into the following fiscal year.
 They can continue year after year until the legislature decides to reverse them.

 Is there state funding beyond the General Fund?